Müller-Lyer illusion: Perspective explanation

-One possible explanation, given by Richard Gregory, is that the Müller-Lyer illusion occurs because the visual system learns that the "angles in" configuration corresponds to an rectilinear object, such as the convex corner of a room, which is closer, and the "angles out" configuration corresponds to an object which is far away, such as the concave corner of a room.
-However, in a recent report Catherine Howe and Dale Purves contradicted Gregory's explanation:

-Although Gregory's intuition about the empirical significance of the Müller-Lyer stimulus points in the right general direction (i.e., an explanation based on past experience with the sources of such stimuli), convex and concave corners contribute little if anything to the Müller-Lyer effect.

-Neural nets in the visual system of human beings learn how to make a very efficient interpretation of 3D scenes.
-That is why when somebody goes away from us, we do not perceive them as getting shorter.
-And when we stretch one arm and look at the two hands we do not perceive one hand smaller than the other.
-Visual illusions are sometimes held to show us that what we see is an image created in our brain.
-Our brain supposedly projects the image of the smaller hand to its correct distance in our internal 3D model.
+One possible explanation, given by Richard Gregory, is that the Müller-Lyer illusion occurs because the visual system learns that the "angles in" configuration corresponds to a rectilinear object, such as the convex corner of a room, which is closer, and the "angles out" configuration corresponds to an object which is far away, such as the concave corner of a room.
+In a report from 2005, the hypothesis is tested by analyzing templates corresponding to the illusion in natural images, finding that the sort of image caused by a Müller-Lyer stimulus was more likely to come from a physical source with the source of the outward pointing line being longer on average than the source of the inward pointing line.
+The visual system of human beings learn how to make a very efficient interpretation of 3D scenes.
+That is why when somebody goes away from a viewer, the viewer does not perceive them as getting shorter.
+Likewise, someone who stretches one arm and looks at both of their hands will perceive them to be the same size.
+Visual illusions are sometimes held to show that what is seen is an image created in the brain.
+The brain supposedly projects the image of the smaller hand to its correct distance in an internal 3D model.
 This is what is called the size constancy mechanism hypothesis.

 In the Müller-Lyer illusion, the visual system would in this explanation detect the depth cues, which are usually associated with 3D scenes, and incorrectly decide it is a 3D drawing.
 Then the size constancy mechanism would make us see an erroneous length of the object which, for a true perspective drawing, would be farther away.

 In the perspective drawing in the figure, we see that in usual scenes the heuristic works quite well.
 The width of the rug should obviously be considered shorter than the length of the wall in the back.

+Ross Day developed explanations in which position on these illusions opposes Richard Gregory's argument for acculturation of architectural space as influencing a false sense of perspective in such illusions.
+Ross countered that it is not the result of misapplied size constancy, but that such illusions rely on whole-part determination and space–time reciprocity, that the whole figure is the primary determinant of the illusion; "you don't change the perception of illusions very much with experience; it hardly changes them at all."

+Catherine Howe and Dale Purves contradicted Gregory's explanation:Although Gregory's intuition about the empirical significance of the Müller-Lyer stimulus points in the right general direction (i.e., an explanation based on past experience with the sources of such stimuli), convex and concave corners contribute little if anything to the Müller-Lyer effect.